SimulatedGREG/electron-vue/docs/en/getting_started.md

 The first item we need to check is our npm version and ensure that it is not outdated.
 This can is accomplished using [`npm-windows-upgrade`](https://github.com/felixrieseberg/npm-windows-upgrade).
 If you are using `yarn`, then you can skip this check.

-Once that is complete, we can then continue to setup the needed build tools.
+Once that is completed, we can then continue to setup the needed build tools.
 Using [`windows-build-tools`](https://github.com/felixrieseberg/windows-build-tools), most of the dirty work is done for us.
-Installing this globally will in turn setup Visual C++ packages, Python, and more.
+Installing this globally will in turn set up Visual C++ packages, Python, and more.

 At this point things should successfully install, but if not then you will need a clean installation of Visual Studio.
 Please note that these are not direct problems with electron-vue itself \(Windows can be difficult sometimes ¯\\\_\(ツ\)\_/¯\).